'Rings of Power' Review: An Epic Cinematic Return to Middle-Earth

-Among the many familiar elements in the new Prime Video series is the dwarf stronghold of Khazad-dûm.
+Among the many familiar elements in the Prime Video series coming Sept.
+2 is the dwarf stronghold of Khazad-dûm.
 If you've watched Peter Jackson's classic Lord of the Rings movie trilogy, you've seen Khazad-dûm as a terrifying tomb littered with skeletons, festooned with cobwebs and policed by a particularly nasty fire demon.

 Now, long before Gandalf slipped off the edge of a smashed stone bridge, Khazad-dûm is a bustling kingdom where giant mirrors reflect light into its depths, vibrant greenery flourishes, and countless dwarves bustle about.
 Two decades after Jackson first took us to Middle-earth, The Rings of Power presents something familiar, but freshened up enough to make the visit worthwhile for established fans and Tolkien newbies.